danielkarl888/WAppBIU/README.md

-# WApp Biu
+# WApp BIU
-welcome to the Wapp Biu website!
+welcome to the Wapp BIU website!
 Created and Desgined by Dvir Landau and Daniel Meir Karl!

 # Added Packages